seb7887/gofw/sietch/README.md

-# Sietch
+# sietch

-**Sietch** is a Go package that provides a unified, generic repository interface for performing CRUD operations across multiple database backends.
+**sietch** is a Go package that provides a unified, generic repository interface for performing CRUD operations across multiple database backends.
 Using Go generics and reflection, Sietch enables you to write data-access code in a backend-agnostic manner.
 Out-of-the-box implementations include:

 - **InMemoryRepository**: Useful for testing and business logic prototyping.
 - **CockroachRepository**: A generic implementation for CockroachDB using [pgxpool](https://github.com/jackc/pgx) that supports real CRUD operations.